-- Nearly one-fourth (23 percent) of workers in manufacturing industries would see their pay increase. - About one-fifth (21 percent) of workers in the construction industry would get a raise. - One-fifth of educators and one-fourth of health care workers would get a raise-not surprising given that the median pay for many jobs in those fields is well under \$15 an hour: preschool teachers (\$13.84), substitute teachers (\$13.47), nursing assistants (\$12.78), and home health aides (\$10.87).8 - All together, more than 12 million workers in construction, manufacturing, education, and health care would see a raise-almost one-third (30 percent) of the workers who would see a raise.
+- Nearly one-fourth (23 percent) of manufacturing workers would see their pay increase. - About one-fifth (21 percent) of construction workers would get a raise. - One-fifth of educators and one-fourth of health care workers would get a raise-not surprising given that the median pay for many jobs in those fields is well under \$15 an hour: preschool teachers (\$13.84), substitute teachers (\$13.47), nursing assistants (\$12.78), and home health aides (\$10.87).8 - All together, more than 12 million workers in construction, manufacturing, education, and health care would see a raise-almost one-third (30 percent) of the workers who would see a raise.